How We Romanticize Dysfunction (and Call It Love)

 Our culture celebrates instant connection.
 Love at first sight.
 “When you know you know.”

-We equate intensity with compatibility and early closeness with emotional maturity.
+We equate intensity with compatibility and early closeness with beliefs about fate and “the one”.
 Attachment forms quickly, often before we have any meaningful data about who the other person actually is.

 It’s common for people to: